5 Analysis of Variance (ANOVA) and Moderation

 Analysis of variance, then, consists of two steps.
 In the first step, we test the general null hypothesis that all groups have equal average scores on the dependent variable in the population.
 If we cannot reject this null hypothesis, we have too little evidence to conclude that there are differences between the groups.
 Our analysis of variance stops here, although it is recommended to report the confidence intervals of the group means to inform the reader.
 Perhaps our sample was just too small to reject the null hypothesis.

 If the F test is statistically significant, we proceed to the second step.
 Here, we apply independent-samples t tests with Bonferroni correction to each pair of groups to see which groups have significantly different means.
-In our example, we would compare the Clooney and Jolie groups to the group without celebrity endorser to see if celebrity endorsement increases willingness to donate to the fund raiser, and, if so, how much.
-In addition, we would compare the Clooney and Jolie groups to see if one celebrity is more effective than the other.
+In our example, we would compare the autonomy supportive and controlling groups to the group with neutral language to see if a strong campaign style increases acceptance of vaccination information, and, if so, how much.
+In addition, we would compare the autonomy supportive and controlling groups to see if one campaign style is more effective than the other.

 5.1.5.3 Contradictory results